Rictor: Powerless detective

 During the X-Men: Messiah Complex crossover storyline, Rictor is asked to infiltrate the Purifiers, as he is still depowered.
 In an effort to gain the trust of the Purifiers, he, as planned with X-Men, saves them from an attack from Wolfsbane.
 Rictor then informs the X-Men that the Purifiers' base extends beyond New York and all over America.
 He also catches the New X-Men sneaking around in the Purifier base and when they are ambushed by the Reavers, he helps Pixie to focus while using a teleportation spell.

 As part of the X-Men: Divided We Stand crossover storyline, while walking down the street, he sees a prostitute who looks just like Layla.
 When he tries to follow her thinking she is Layla, he gets into a fight with an ex-mutant with horns in his head.
 He kicks him in the crotch and eventually gets into a fight with the prostitute's pimps until Strong Guy steps in.
-He is later escorted to the hospital where he learns that a lot of fights have been breaking out all over Mutant Town.
+He is later escorted to the hospital where he learns that a lot of fights have been breaking out around Mutant Town.
 He is the last to learn that Rahne has left and ends up captured by Arcade when he tries to leave X-Factor.
 He eventually frees himself and finds that the person who hired Arcade is Taylor, the Purifier who he tricked into letting him into their organization.
 He later relocates with the rest of X-Factor to Detroit.

-In the pages of X-Factor v.
-3, after finding out a dupe of Madrox's has been living in New England as a priest, Rictor and Strong Guy take a road trip to visit him, hoping to find out where Madrox had disappeared to.
+In the pages of X-Factor vol. 3, after finding out a dupe of Madrox's has been living in New England as a priest, Rictor and Strong Guy take a road trip to visit him, hoping to find out where Madrox had disappeared to.
 While traveling, Rictor brushes off Guido's questions of his mental state, but acknowledges his reaction to Madrox's absorption of his baby may not have been the greatest.
 The two question Father Maddox on Jamie's disappearance, but in the middle of this, a masked man crashes through the window, swords pointed toward Rictor.
 Guido manages to grab the attacker and pull off his mask before being thrown out the window, revealing the masked man to be a possessed Shatterstar.
 After a brief fight, Shatterstar is broken out of his trance-like state.
 Upon recognizing Rictor, the two grab one another and finally share a kiss.

 Powers restored

-In the 2010–2011 miniseries Avengers: The Children's Crusade, a fully restored Scarlet Witch, who had been responsible for the original M-Day, is asked if she would re-power former mutants.
-The group invites X-Factor Investigation and ask them to bring former mutants who wish to be re-powered.
-X-Factor refuses, but Rictor volunteers.
-During the process, the building shakes, nearly bringing it down on top of them.
-Jamie blames Wanda, but Rictor replies "It wasn't her ...
-It was me.
-That tremor was me."
+In the 2010–2011 miniseries Avengers: The Children's Crusade, a fully restored Scarlet Witch, who had been responsible for the original M-Day, restores the powers of several mutants, including Rictor.

+Rictor later becomes a citizen of Krakoa after it is established as a sovereign mutant nation and studies under Apocalypse to hone his abilities.

+He is killed during the X of Swords event, but resurrected by the Five soon after.